 Allergy-Friendly, High Calorie Foods:

-The high-calorie foods you can use obviously depend on which foods your child is allergic to so if you are unsure which foods are safe and which are not, always consult with your pediatrician or other physician before adding any new foods.
+The high-calorie foods you can use depend on which foods your child is allergic to.
+If you are unsure which foods are safe and which are not, always consult with your pediatrician or other physician before adding any new foods.
 Cheese, cream, milk powders and other dairy-based foods may be recommended for adding calories but since most of our readers have little ones with milk and other food allergies, we will list some high-calorie options not containing the top 8 allergens.

 Avocados:I think avocados are the perfect food.
-Many adults avoid them because they think they are fattening, which in a sense they are, but they are packed full of the good fat (and tons of other important nutrients).
+Many adults avoid them because they think they are fattening.
+However, keep in mind that avocados are packed full of the good fat (and tons of other important nutrients).
 Avocados are a healthy way to boost your child’s calorie intake.
 A 1 oz serving (about 2 tbsp) of fresh avocado contains 50 calories.
 You may be surprised to find that kids often love avocados.
 For the little ones, you can mash avocados and mix them with baby food fruits and vegetables or rice cereal (or Nutra).
 For older kids, you can mix them with table foods or make a guacamole dip.

-Homemade fries: Make your own French-fries by slicing potatoes or sweet potatoes and frying them in a heart-healthy oil, such as olive oil.
+Homemade fries: Make your own French-fries at home.
+Begin by slicing potatoes or sweet potatoes and frying them in a heart-healthy oil.
 You can also fry other vegetables like zucchini, eggplant, mushrooms etc. Each tablespoon of olive oil contains nearly 120 calories!

 Smoothies:Smoothies are a great way to pack in a bunch of nutrients.
 Add fruits like bananas, berries, peaches, etc. I like to use frozen fruits so that you don’t need as much ice.
 Add a liquid of choice, such as fruit juice or a milk-alternative such as rice milk, coconut milk or Neocate.
 If desired, add some ice.
 For some more bulk, you can also add an allergy-friendly yogurt or frozen dessert, like coconut yogurt (dairy-free) or sorbet (be sure it’s a dairy-free, soy-free brand).
 Add a few scoops of Duocal to pack some extra calories (each scoop adds 25 calories; Duocal has no protein added).
 Blend it all together and you have a tasty, high calorie, easy-to-transport drink.